 Authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
-The authors are required to sign the Copyright Transfer Agreement Form to allow the publisher in increasing the citation indices and expanding the range and recognition of articles published in the journal.
+The authors are required to sign the Copyright Transfer Agreement to allow the publisher in increasing the citation indices and expanding the range and recognition of articles published in the journal.

 Data access and retention

 Authors may be asked to provide the raw data of their study together with the manuscript for editorial review and should be prepared to make the data publicly available if practicable.
 In any event, authors should ensure accessibility of such data to other competent professionals for at least 10 years after publication (preferably via an institutional or subject-based data repository or other data centre), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.

 In general, papers describing essentially the same research should not be published in more than one journal or primary publication.
 Hence, authors should not submit for consideration a manuscript that has already been published in another journal.
 Submission of a manuscript concurrently to more than one journal is unethical publishing behaviour and unacceptable.
 The publication of some kinds of articles (such as clinical guidelines, translations) in more than one journal is sometimes justifiable, provided that certain conditions are met.
 The authors and editors of the journals concerned must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary publication.